Sunday, January 7, 2018

 In a moment the earth will cover us all.
 Then the earth too will change, and then further successive changes to infinity.
 One reflecting on these waves of change and transformation, and the speed of their flow, will hold all mortal things in contempt.

 As often as the universe changes, much remains the same.
-The ups and downs (change) are actually repetitive and constant.
-Perhaps the length of those cycles have a long burn period and the relatively short life span of humans makes us think some of these changes are permanent, but in fact, there is far more lengthier repetition than we live to see.
-As a side-note, consider the perspective of the Long Now Organization, which is running a project for the 10,000 year clock (also see youtube video below).
-Life seen in this perspective gets at the heart of what Marcus means about the "recurrent cycles of the universe" and how they repeat for eternity.
+The changes is repetitive and constant.
+Perhaps the length of those cycles has a long burn period and the relatively short life span of humans makes us think some of these changes are permanent, but in fact, there is a far lengthier repetition than we will live to see.
+As a sidenote, consider the perspective of the Long Now Organization, which is running a project for the 10,000-year clock.
+If you have not heard of this project, go to longnow.org or go to YouTube and search for “10,000-year clock.”
+Life seen in this perspective strikes at the heart of what Marcus means about the "recurrent cycles of the universe" and how they repeat for eternity.

-In the second half of Book 9 chapter 28, Marcus reminds us that we should have nothing but contempt (i.e. not worth our anxiety, worry and concern) for mortal things.
+In the second half of Book 9 chapter 28, Marcus reminds us that we should have nothing but contempt for mortal things; and in fact they are not worth our anxiety, worry and concern.
 All things - you, me, others, our possessions, cities, countries, governments, cultures - pass in time.
 Where we ought to place our concern, worries and anxiety is moral virtue.
 As the Stoics succinctly say, "virtue is the sole good."

 (see also Citadel p.
 43, 148, 150-151, 161, 172)